roykho/woocommerce-geolocation-based-products/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =

-* Removed - IP check API from ip-api.com
-* Added - IP check API from https://freegeoip.net

-= 1.2.0 =
+= 1.3.1 =
+* Fixed - Suppress error when geoip API returning an error at times

-* Fixed - Excluded product categories showing in WooCommerce product category widget
+* Fixed - Category widget count sometimes displays a warning when debug is on
-* Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
-* Fixed - Product category count was not updated from the excluded products and product categories
-* Fixed - Tooltip was no longer popping up after WC 2.3
-* Fixed - Hide excluded products and product categories from menus
-* Added - POT file

 == Changelog ==

+= 1.3.1 | 07-11-2015 =
+* Fixed - Suppress error when geoip API returning an error at times
+* Fixed - Category widget count sometimes displays a warning when debug is on

 = 1.3.0 | 06-25-2015 =
 * Removed - IP check API from ip-api.com